Alliance to foster use and interoperability of digital tools for effective pest and disease management

 The alliance brings together centers of the CGIAR and partners who have generated digital tools for pest and disease surveillance (some are described below).
 The alliance is developing an approach based on application programming interfaces (APIs) to enable communication and/or interoperability of different tools and databases.
 This will make as much information as possible rapidly available from different sources, and such timely information can allow policy makers and farmers to prepare for oncoming threats in real-time.
+A first version of the “AgDxAPI” has been published on GitHub and a demonstration webpage will be implemented in 2021 to show its capabilities.
 The alliance will be open and encourage other ICT actors to join to continually improve the network to the benefit of plant health management globally.
-This alliance will support a global surveillance system (GSS) for low income countries as proposed recently by a consortium of scientists from leading global plant pathology organizations.
+This alliance will support a global surveillance system (GSS) for low income countries as proposed recently by a consortium of scientists from leading global plant pathology organizations and aims to be included as a component of the plant health initiative of One CGIAR.
 This could be a model for the “data-management and collection component” proposed for the GSS, which could lead the way for further components.

 Examples of use

 One of the apps, PlantVillage Nuru, has been used to generate more than 16,000 user reports, which is helping East African cassava farmers identify major pests and diseases.

 PestDisPlace has been extensively used to track the pandemic of cassava mosaic disease as it has spread across millions of cassava farms in South-East Asia.